Rockneeraj/mininet/README.md

 Note that examples contain experimental features which might "graduate" into mainline Mininet in the future, but they should not be considered a stable part of the Mininet API!

+### Prerequisite

+Brctl module must be there in base machine

 ### Installation